nishalrai/nishalrai.github.io/_posts/2024-04-27-offensive-cplusplus-process-enumeration.md

     if (Process32First(hSnapShot, &processEntry) != FALSE)

     {
-        // Iterates throgh the remaining processes in the snapshot while (Process32Next(hSnapShot, &processEntry) != FALSE)
+        // Iterates throgh the remaining processes in the snapshot.
+This loop continues until Process32Next fails, meaning there are no more processes in the snapshot. while (Process32Next(hSnapShot, &processEntry) != FALSE)
         {
             wcout << L"PID: " << processEntry.th32ProcessID // Prints the process ID